-- the applicable beacon specification (document C/S T.001) is the document's issues and revisions in effect at the date when a beacon model was first submitted for type approval testing at an accepted test facility, except for the beacon characteristics that are affected by the modifications, only for which the latest version of the standard apply; and - the applicable beacon type approval standard (document C/S T.007) is the document's issue and revision in effect at the date when the beacon model with changes is subjected to type-approval testing.
+- the applicable beacon specification (document C/S T.001) is the document's issues and revisions in effect at the date when a beacon model was first submitted for type approval testing at an accepted test facility, except for the beacon characteristics that are affected by the modifications, only for which the latest version of the standard apply; and - for testing characteristics that might be affected by the beacon modifications, the applicable beacon type approval standard (document C/S T.007) is the document's issue and revision in effect at the date when the beacon model with changes is subjected to type-approval testing.
+For testing those characteristics that are not affected by the beacon modifications, the applicable beacon type approval standard (document C/S T.007) is the document's issue and revision in effect at the date when the beacon model was originally (or subsequently if modified at a later time) subjected to type-approval testing, however explanations/justification for application of the older standards to these characteristics shall be clearly stated in the test report.